 We already have a benchmark in place for the function parse_pr

-parses a GitHub pull request body and calls multiple functions to retrieve information,
+function that parses a GitHub pull request body and calls multiple functions to

 Let's check out the flame graphs for the benchmark to analyze the performance impact of our change.
 The Base flame graph is the one before the change, the Head flame graph is the one after the change, and finally, the Diff flame graph is the difference between the two.